jmpicnic/obsidian-docs/docs/index.md

 # Jmpicnic's Obsidian Vault

-Please Navigate with the menu on the left.
+Please Navigate with the Options on the top.